jedevc/afnom-missing-semester/_2024/lec7_open_source_dev_with_git.md

 ---
 layout: lecture
 title: "#7: Git for Open Source Development"
-date: 2024-01-23
+date: 2025-01-23
-ready: true
+ready: false
 phase: 2
 ---

 ## 1. Recap

-This talk assumes knowledge of [Abi's git talk](https://missingsemester.afnom.net/2023/lec5_version-control/) from last semester; to familiarize yourself with git basics, please refer to her talk!
+This talk assumes knowledge of [Abi's git talk](https://missingsemester.afnom.net/2024/lec5_version-control/) from last semester; to familiarize yourself with git basics, please refer to her talk!

 A note about `.gitconfig`; I've modified mine a bit so if you follow along you may not see the exact same things I'm seeing.
 Here are the relevant bits: